1522 Anti-Violence and

 Crisis Support, Public Service, Anti-Violence

-The public service's app needs to be redesigned to enhance the overall service efficiency user experience, including restructuring the app's functionalities and information architecture, and developing a coherent visual language
+The public service's app needs to be redesigned to enhance the overall service efficiency and user experience, including restructuring the app's functionalities and information architecture, and developing a coherent visual language.

 Challenge